 Brighton Main Streets received a $100,000 grant from the Boston College Neighborhood Improvement Fund in 2015 to install both a wayfinding kiosk and gateway signage in our business district.
 The gateway signage will beautify the Brighton business district and will help make the neighborhood an identifiable destination.
 The wayfinding kiosk in Brighton Center will help residents and visitors navigate the shopping district and raise awareness about local events with a community calendar.

 The project is currently in the design phase, having just conducted community meetings to get feedback from the neighborhood.
-The kiosk is projected to be completed and installed in spring 2018.
+The kiosk is projected to be completed and installed in 2019.
 The gateway signs will be constructed and installed at later date, in conjunction with a separate follow up project to be determined.

 Phase 1: Interactive Kiosk Design, build and install an interactive, digital kiosk in the center of the Brighton Main Streets Business District to: build a central identifier for Brighton, promote and locate businesses in the district, provide information on events and businesses as well as dining options in the neighborhood, and assist in wayfinding for the neighborhood by providing an interactive map.